 You can find all the details below

-With three boys we were quickly running our of space.
-We converted part of the garage into a Craft/mud/play room which has come in very handy.
+With three boys we were quickly running out of space.
+We converted a small storage room into a Craft/mud/play room which has come in very handy.

-The last few months we have been working hard at updating our bathroom by painting the cabinets, updating the backsplash, trimming out the mirrors and painting the walls.
-We are almost finished, stay tuned!
+We worked hard at updating our bathroom by painting the cabinets, updating the backsplash, trimming out the mirrors and painting the walls.

 Back in July of 2011 a candle burned our Guest Bathroom down, we were very fortunate that was the only loss, everyone was safe and we were able to rebuild.